Netherlands in the Eurovision Song Contest 2001: Competing entries

 A submission period was opened by the Dutch broadcaster on 20 July 2000 where artists and composers were able to submit their entries until 2 October 2000.
-304 submissions were received by the broadcaster at the closing of the deadline, and the eight selected competing entries were announced on 29 December 2000.
-Seven of the entries for the competition came from the public submission through the decision by a selection commission consisting of Menno Timmerman, Daan van Rijsbergen, Ad Kraamer and Willem van Beusekom as well as from composers directly invited by NOS, while the remaining entry ("Danielle" performed by Montezuma's Revenge) came from Conamus which organised a workshop where a team of musicians consisting of Alan Michael, Edwin Schimscheimer, Jan Rot and Henk Westbroek worked with amateur songwriters as well as on several of the public submissions selected by the commission.
+In addition to the public submission, NOS directly invited certain composers and production agencies, such as record companies and production teams, to submit entries, while an amateur songwriting workshop was organised by Conamus under the instruction of professional songwriters Alan Michael, Edwin Schimscheimer and Jan Rot which resulted in the submission of four songs.
+304 submissions were received by the broadcaster at the closing of the deadline, and the eight selected competing entries were announced on 27 December 2000.
+The selection of the entries for the competition occurred through the decision by a selection commission consisting of Willem van Beusekom, Menno Timmerman, Daan van Rijsbergen and Ad Kraamer.
+One of the entries, "Danielle" performed by Montezuma's Revenge, came from the Conamus workshop.

 Final

 The final took place on 3 March 2001 where eight entries competed.
-The winner, "Out on My Own" performed by Michelle, was selected by the 50/50 combination of a public televote and the votes of three juries: a musicians jury, a composers jury and a music industry jury.
+The winner, "Out on My Own" performed by Michelle, was selected by the 50/50 combination of a public televote and the votes of three juries: an artists jury, a composers jury and a music industry professionals jury.
 The viewers and the juries each had a total of 120 points to award.
 Each jury group distributed their points as follows: 1, 2, 3, 5, 7, 10 and 12 points.
 The viewer vote was based on the percentage of votes each song achieved through the following voting methods: telephone and SMS voting.
 For example, if a song gained 10% of the vote, then that entry would be awarded 10% of 120 points rounded to the nearest integer: 12 points.
-45,000 of the votes were cast by the public via SMS during the show.
+More than 112,000 votes were cast by the public during the show, more than 27,000 of which were via SMS.